abbotto/rectangular/README.md

 ## Overview of Build Conventions

-### Modules
+### App Modules
-- Modules are used for setting up configs and registering:
+- App modules are used for setting up configs and registering:
 	- Controllers
 	- Routes
 	- Directives